warlockz/logger/README.md

-# Logger repo is a proper debug mechanism
+# Basic Logger or priniting mechanism to debug during programming and testing in
+# actual hardware or kit or host system.